 The Risk Parameter set for the Fund (see page 4) is to have no more than 1 in 10 chance in any one year of a loss greater than 6.0% of the total Fund (after tax).
-As the Fund is now into its eighth year of a diversified investment strategy, a deficit greater than the Risk Parameter is not unexpected, although it is unwelcome.
+As the Fund is now into its ninth year of a diversified investment strategy, a deficit greater than the Risk Parameter is not unexpected.
+However, a deficit greater than 6% in successive years is an extreme event.